ElijahAhianyo/ebadf/src/posts/ergonomic-async-trait-objects-rust.md

 fn get(&self, key: &str) -> Pin<Box<dyn Future<Output = ...> + Send + 'static>>;
 ```
-But our futures do borrow from `self` and `key` parameter, which means they cannot be `'static`.
+But our futures do borrow from `self` and `key` parameter, which means they cannot be `'static` and makes omitting the explicit lifetime illegal.
-By providing an explicit lifetime, we're essentially telling the compiler that the
-boxed future's lifetime is tied to the lifetime of the references it captures.
+By providing an explicit lifetime, we're essentially telling the compiler that the boxed future's lifetime is tied to the lifetime of the references it captures.

 Now we update our `Memory` implementation as below: